 Delayed Music Reading

 Children learn to read after their ability to talk has been well established.
 In the same way, children should develop basic technical competence on their instruments before being taught to read music.
-Children’s ears, posture and tone are developed along with pre-reading exercises before note reading is taught.
-Reading is also delayed until age 7-8 when it becomes developmentally appropriate.
+Children’s ears, posture and tone are developed along with pre-reading exercises before music reading is taught.
+Music reading is also delayed until age 6+ when it becomes developmentally appropriate.

 Standard Repertoire & Games